Old Scona Academic High School: Reputation and results

 In 2005, Maclean's Magazine named OSA as the top academic high school in Canada.
-In addition to its Maclean's ranking, OSA is ranked by the Fraser Institute as the best high school in Alberta as of 2024.
+In addition to its Maclean's ranking, OSA is ranked by the Fraser Institute as the best high school in Alberta as of 2026.
 In 2011, it was featured as the top-ranked high school in the Edmonton Sun's High School Report Card.

 Admission

-The 135 students who enter OSA each year are chosen based on set criteria from an excess of applicants.
-Prospective students are evaluated using a standardized admission exam (45% of the application), in addition to an average of their Math 9, Social Studies 9, Science 9, and English Language Arts 9 grades (45% of the application), and a character assessment from a Junior High counsellor or principal (10% of the application).
+The approximately 130 students who enter OSA each year are chosen based on set criteria from an excess of applicants.
+Prospective students must complete an application form, and are then evaluated using a standardized admission exam (45% of the application), in addition to an average of their Math 9, Social Studies 9, Science 9, and English Language Arts 9 grades (45% of the application), and a character assessment from a Junior High counsellor or principal (10% of the application).

 Programs of study

 Old Scona Academic offers the International Baccalaureate (IB) Diploma Program in addition to fulfilling the Alberta Education Curriculum.
 Students begin grade ten enrolled in a pre-IB program.
-During the spring term of this year, students are required to either pursue the full I.B. program, or a partial I.B. program.
-Most OSA students enroll in partial I.B., with approximately ten to twenty students a year opting for the full I.B. program.
+During the spring term of this year, students are required to either pursue the full I.B. program or a partial I.B. program.
+Most OSA students enroll in partial I.B., with approximately fifty students a year opting for the full I.B. program.

 The Old Scona Academic Higher Level (HL) I.B. course offerings as of 2021 are English A Language and Literature, European History (Route 2: Peacekeeping), Biology, and Physics.
 Mathematics, Chemistry, Computer Science, French B, and Group 6 arts are offered only at the Standard Level (SL).
-Most courses are also offered as regular Alberta 20 and 30 level classes, for those students only taking the partial I.B. program.
+Courses are also offered as regular Alberta 20 and 30 level classes, for those students only taking the partial I.B. program.

 Students who elect to undertake the full two-year I.B. program to receive an I.B.
-Diploma, must complete all six groups of courses, as per the International Baccalaureate (I.B.)
+Diploma must complete all six groups of courses, as per the International Baccalaureate (I.B.)
 Diploma Program.
-This includes:
+The diploma requires: